Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with

 \section{Asymptotics for connected graphs with given degree sequence}

-The aim of this section is to prove Theorems \ref{prop:condition-on-connectivity} and \ref{thm:number-of-connected-graphs}.
-We will start with a construction of the uniform measure on the space of simple connected graphs with a prescribed degree sequence with some fixed number $k$ of surplus edges (Lemma \ref{lem:alternate-construction}).
-Using this lemma together with the technical lemma \ref{lem:plane-trees}, we will then complete the proofs of the above two theorems.
+\chr{The aim of this section is to prove Theorems \ref{prop:condition-on-connectivity} and \ref{thm:number-of-connected-graphs}.
+Recall Theorem \ref{lem:alternate-construction} that described an algorithm for generating the uniform measure on the space of simple connected graphs with a prescribed degree sequence with some fixed number $k$ of surplus edges.
+Using this Theorem together with the technical \chr{Lemma} \ref{lem:plane-trees}, we will complete the proofs of the above two theorems.}